david-fong/capswalk/dev-guide.md

 This is to cover more abstract practices than rules that are covered by linting.

+### Markdown

+Use single-underscore enclosures to italicize.
+Use double-asterisk enclosures to embolden.

 ### ES6 #private Fields

 Methodology: Use #private fields for fields that back accessors- Ie. Fields that need to be internally reassigned, but should never be directly reassigned externally.
 If such a field does not have a get-accessor (because it doesn't need one, leave it- do not switch it to use hard privacy.